It can be hard writing digital product SEO to generate sales for the first time.

-Here are some tips that we found effective in achieving those three areas*.
+Here is a guide with some top tips that we found effective in achieving those three areas.

 Firstly, spend 30 minutes working through these tips and create some notes for reference.
 Then create your sales text and imagery using these notes.
 Keep the text snappy and to-the-point.
 Use short paragraphs and helpful headings.
 And then, as we say at the end of this post, test it on a friend.

 Tips 1 and 2 below must inform the content in your Product Title, and the first paragraph of your content, so that search engines pick this up.

 Tip 1 – Put yourself in the mind of your target customer